virtualtam/sparklemuffin/docs/src/developer-guide/reference/continuous-integration.md

 It generates the HTML documentation with `mdBook`.

-When new commits are pushed to the `main` Git branch and the `CI` workflow is successful, the documentation is uploaded to Github Pages and can be accessed here: [SparkleMuffin Documentation](https://virtualtam.github.io/sparklemuffin/).
+When new commits are pushed to the `main` Git branch and the `CI` workflow is successful, the documentation is uploaded to GitHub Pages and can be accessed here: [SparkleMuffin Documentation](https://virtualtam.github.io/sparklemuffin/).